donkeyclip/motorcortex-clip-starter/README.md

 ## Commands
 * `npm run build`: builds the demo
 * `npm start`: builds and starts the demo
+* `npm render`: render the demo to mp4 video see [dclip-video-renderer](https://github.com/kissmybutton/dclip-video-renderer) from more

 ## Have fun!!!